jkenlooper/puzzle-massive/_infra/README.md

 [Vagrant](https://www.vagrantup.com/) is used to develop the code on the **local** machine.
 It is useful to create a local instance of Puzzle Massive that can be modified and tweaked.
-Or use it as your own personal Puzzle Massive site that only is accessible from your local machine.
+Or use it as your own personal Puzzle Massive site that only is accessible from your machine.

 Many of the steps to install and get everything working for this is done with some scripts that handle automating these things.
 Shell scripts written in Bash,